Nori93/DangerDagger/README.md

       6. Treasure rooms
    8. Monsert drop items
    9. Inventory menu with sprites
-   10. Monsert and Players with sprites (for all type and class)
+   10. Monsert and Players with sprites (for all type and class) (work in progress)
    11. Player stats menu with sprites
    12. Animations
    13. Bosses